If you purchase an independently reviewed product or service through a link on our website, SheKnows may receive an affiliate commission.

-Plenty of parents (especially those whose kids are still on winter break, bless) are looking up apps and games for their kids to pass the time — and help keep the peace.
+Plenty of parents (especially those whose kids are still on summer break, bless) are looking up apps and games for their kids to pass the time — and help keep the peace.
 Parents may be averse to hearing whines of “I’m bored!”
 But they also don’t want to just stick a screen in front of their kids and have them veg out and get mush-brained.
 That’s where the best — most fun and educational, that is — apps for kids and teens come in.

 DIY.org — Creative Challenges

 Parents will love this free app for its interactive angle; it gets kids to roll up their sleeves and make cool stuff.
 DIY.org brings hands-on projects to life by giving kids ample opportunity to explore arts and sciences — from making slime and simple machines to coding and experiments and so much more.
 Each project starts out with a how-to video, and then prompts kids through DIY-style projects that encourage recycling, learning, and teamwork.

 HOMER is the brainchild of mom and educator Stephanie Dua, who struggled to find reading resources she could use at home for her daughter – so she created one.
 For kids as little as age 2 to those ages 6+, HOMER uses a research-based 4-step approach to teach kids the skills they need, while making learning fun.

 Looking for an app to get you up and moving?
 GoNoodle is it, and it’s free.
 Beloved by kids and trusted by parents everywhere, GoNoodle gets you jumping, singing, and dancing along with fun videos and silly songs like “Peanut Butter in a Cup” and “Banana Banana Meatball.”
 Get your whole family’s blood pumping and faces smiling.